heistak/your-code-displays-japanese-wrong/index.md

 ## Is it that much of a big deal?
 As the app is not exactly unreadable in this state, it may be tempting to consider this issue minor and give it low priority.
 However, this issue is much more than the difference between, say, the lowercase A with or without the overhang - rather, imagine your єnglιsЋ ҭєxҭ lѳѳks lικє ҭЋιs.

-Much like how the previous sentence immediately jumps out at you as appearing *weird* and *wrong*, Japanese text written in incorrect glyph sets will stand out similarly to any native speaker of Japanese, and will give off a strong connotation that whoever developed this app does not care about this (often large) subset of the global user population.
+Much like how the previous sentence immediately jumps out at you as appearing *weird* and *wrong*, Japanese text written in incorrect glyph sets will stand out similarly to any native speaker of Japanese, and will give off a connotation that whoever developed this app does not care about this (often large) subset of the global user population.
 I hope you agree in that this apathy is not the message you want to be sending.

 ## How can I check if it’s happening or not?